 As such, the Lanczos iteration is not well suited for including precomputations involving the exterior system.
-Computing the lowest eigenmodes using shift and inverse strategy requires the action of $(A+\sigma M)^{-1}$ in each iteration step.
-As several linear system need be solved, the matrix $(A+\sigma M)$ is typically factorised, e.g, using the $LDL^T$ factorisation.
+Computing the lowest eigenmodes using shift-and-invert strategy requires the action of $(A+\sigma M)^{-1}$ in each iteration step.
+As several linear systems need to be solved, the matrix $(A+\sigma M)$ is typically factorised, e.g, using the $LDL^T$ factorisation.
 Unfortunately, all factorisations have to be recomputed for different versions of Eq.~\eqref{eq:problem1}.
 In doing so, the block structure of the problem should be taken into account; see Section~\ref{sec:cost} for an example in recycling information in computing block Cholesky factorisations.
 However, such a strategy does not easily allow for dimension reduction in (the exterior part of) the eigenvalue problem.

-In this article, we propose a \emph{Condensed Pole Interpolation} (CPI) method that is based on the Rayleigh--Ritz procedure.
-The precomputations are taken into account by constructing a subspace, related to the exterior part of the problem, by a combination of a spectral projection, Chebyshev interpolation of the resolvent after poles have been removed, and dimension reduction using singular value decomposition (SVD).
+We propose a \emph{condensed pole interpolation} (CPI) method that is based on the Rayleigh--Ritz procedure.
+In CPI, a subspace related to the exterior part of the problem is precomputed by a combination of a spectral projection, Chebyshev interpolation of the resolvent after removal of poles, and dimension reduction using singular value decomposition (SVD).
 This subspace is constructed only once, and it can be reused for different versions of $A_{11}$.
 For each version of Eq.~\eqref{eq:problem1}, one solves a much smaller symmetric, positive definite eigenvalue problem using, e.g., the Lanczos iteration with the shift-and-invert strategy.
-Our approach has some similarities with the component mode synthesis (CMS) introduced in the 1960's as a substructuring method for engineering simulations~\cite{hurty1960vibrations,bampton:coupling_1968}.
-The original CMS can be adapted to Eq.~\eqref{eq:problem1} but the benchmarking presented in Section~\ref{sec:num_ex} shows that a larger computational effort is required to reach the same accuracy.
-An error estimate for the original CMS is given in \cite{voss:amls:2006,Bourquin1992}, and a higher-order variant with improved performance has been studied in \cite{saad:amls}.
-The dimension reduction in the context of eigenvalue problems is studied, e.g., in~\cite{Fumagalli:2016, Buchan:2013,Grabner:2016}.
+Dimension reduction using SVD in the context of eigenvalue problems has been studied, e.g., in~\cite{Fumagalli:2016, Buchan:2013,Grabner:2016}.